lizgi/delani-studio/README.md

 # delani-studio
-This is the landing page for delani studio.
+This is the landing page for delani studio.The project is on implementing a given

+landing page and all it's functionality.

 ## PROJECT SETUP INSTRUCTIONS
 Clone the repository and modify the content of index.html according to your requirement.

-I highly recommend to use Github Pages to deploy the website the EASIEST WAY.
+I highly recommend to use Github Pages to deploy the website this is an EASY WAY.

 To deploy your website, first you need to create github repository with name .github.io/